overfullstack/overfullstack.github.io/src/pages/articles/2020-03-23---fight-complexity-with-fp/index.md

 Now we have 2 lists to intertwine - List of sub-requests to be validated against List of Validations.
 This orchestration can be easily achieved in many ways due to the virtue of loose coupling between What-to-do(validations) and How-to-do(Orchestration).
 We can switch orchestration strategies (like fail-fast strategy to error-accumulation or running validations in parallel) without effecting validations code - [Ref](https://github.com/overfullstack/railway-oriented-validation/blob/master/src/main/java/algebra/Strategies.java).

+### Partial failures

-The partial failure sub-requests are captured as Either Monads in `left` state, which are passed to subsequent layers, where they are ignored, thanks to the Either Monad property we discussed above.
+The partial failure sub-requests are captured as Either Monads in `left` state, which are passed but skipped from processing in subsequent layers, thanks to the Either Monad property we discussed above.
+This way these failures are ignored till the end, where they can be conveniently written to the final response as errors.

 ### Testability